popper-lang/popper-compiler/README.md

 Here is an example Popper program that calculates the Fibonacci sequence:

 ```
+use "io.pop" as io
+use "itertool.pop" as itertool

 fun fib(n) {
     if n < 2 {
         n